utshavtimsina/NewsPortal/wp-content/plugins/sassy-social-share/readme.txt

 = 3.2.4 =
 * [New] StumbleUpon share is now Mix share
 * [Bugfix] Enabling the horizontal sticky floating share bar was causing a white bar to appear at the bottom of webpages in mobile devices where floating bar was not enabled
-* [Bugfix] "heateor-sss-no-counts" attribute was causing "disallowed attribute" validation error on AMP
+* [Bugfix] "data-heateor-sss-no-counts" attribute was causing "disallowed attribute" validation error on AMP
 * [Improvement] Meta options for individual posts/pages were also appearing for non-admin users
 * [Improvement] "global $post" was generating PHP notices where $post was NULL